Application Process

 Academic Prerequisites

+Applicants are required to provide evidence of a solid foundation and demonstrate proficiency in the biological and physical sciences.
 A baccalaureate degree earned from a regionally accredited college or university is required.

 Medical College Admissions Test (MCAT)